davekaj/website/pages/posts/creating-currencies.md

   - 110% collateral
   - 150% Safety zone (TODO - define better)
 ### Frax
-- Frax
-  - frax is one of hte most interesting projects in the space i see today
-  - it is executing on FRAX.
-Why?
-    - absorbed 2 billion
-    - minted 2.4 billion (or whatever, 15% more)
-    - create a demand for FXS (buy and burn) to mint FRAX
-    - to burn frax you get in return FXS and FRAX. then its mint and sell the FXS to fully collateralize yourself
+Frax is one of the most interesting cryptocurrenices in action today (Q1 2022).
+It has innovated, and has gained traction as a popular stablecoin, and the project is executing well.
+It states directly in its [documentation](https://docs.frax.finance/) that it would like to replace Bitcoin.

-    - it is a community
+Here is Frax at a high level:
-  - yet it is a community of investors. a hedge fund. (or possible they are trying to be their own central bank?
-I need to read this)
-  - key features
-    - governance minimized
+- It is backed by real collateral, and but it is also backed by an algorithm.
+Thus it is a fractional-algorithm (i.e. FRAX) stablecoin.
+- Two Tokens – FRAX is the stablecoin targeting a tight band around $1/coin.
+Frax Shares (FXS) is the governance token which accrues fees, seigniorage revenue, and excess collateral value.
+- It has one major lever - adjusting the collateral ratio.
+At 100% CR, it is backed by real collateral.
+At 80% CR, it is backed by 80% real collateral, and 20% algorithmically backed.
+- It isn't technically under-collaterlized at all.
+To mint FRAX at 80% CR, you need 80% USDC and 20%.
+- If FRAX is trading at above $1, the protocol decreases the collateral ratio.
+If FRAX is trading at under $1, the protocol increases the collateral ratio.
+- It has done a pretty good job at being governance minimized.
   - Parameters that are up for governance through FXS include adding/adjusting collateral pools, adjusting various fees (like minting or redeeming), and refreshing the rate of the collateral ratio.
 No other actions such as active management of collateral or addition of human-modifiable parameters are possible other than a hardfork that would require voluntarily moving to a new implementation entirely.

-    - AMOs
-      - this is where you see what it is, a community that enables this as their output. it gives it meaning
-  - The fees it gives you, are revenue
+- It has a decentralization ratio measure, where the assets that back FRAX are measured YES or NO as decentarlized, and then added up to see how much of the colalteral is backed by a decentralized asset.
+- it is kind of like a central bank with the AMOS
+- it is a community of investors.
 - veFXS
+  - Lock up your FXS, get veFXS
+  - Get AMO profits above the collateral ratio
+  - 50% of profits are used to buy back FXS and burn it.
+The other 50% goes to veFXS holders

+Frax is nowhere near the be all end all.
+But it has succeeded where other Algo backed stable coins have failed (LINKS?)

-  - *** Anyways, frax is like something we have never seen before. decentralized, currency creation. an output that is proving to be fruitful. very low governance. the output is votable - how to spend money, how to mint more. but these are assets under control of the DAO. the general protocol is low governance. which is great for soneone just holding frax
+Anyways, frax is like something we have never seen before. decentralized, currency creation. an output that is proving to be fruitful. very low governance. the output is votable - how to spend money, how to mint more. but these are assets under control of the DAO. the general protocol is low governance. which is great for soneone just holding frax
-  - the question is the FRAX token. it is highly volatile and a lot of the action is tied up in it
-    - this is where it goes against CLOSED LOOP.
-  - The DR (decentralized ratio) is great too

 ## Local currencies (TODO, link to Ethans blogs)
+Points to make
+- A lot of this has been from my reading of Ethan Buchmans blog.
+I am still very new to this whole idea of currency.
+I have read about it over the years and it didn't really click.
+But this time around it did.
+I believe with conviction, this will be big.
+- People are building communities already (link to tucker).
+I think this is step 1
+- Closed Loop
+  - Meaning that exchanging goods, services, and money can be kept within the community
-- closed loop
+- Stability
   - **Local currency should be resistant to outside policy, effects, decisions, and attacks.**
   - Is it possible that Stablility should not even be expected of a Network currency?
 Well maybe.
 Maybe bitcoin is the best we will ever get.
 But I think you should focus on the stability from within first, rather than relay on stability from the outskirts.
 - reciprocity, redistribution, house-holding, exchange (they build on each other in that order)
   - three still found in families, friends, orgs, communities, indiginous tribes,
+  - We can see some very early processes playing out in crypto.
+Airdrops are an example of redistribution.
+Same with community treasuries.
 - Concepts
   - ragequitting helps with the two way street. but part of the two way street is that the communities joining need to be subject to some fault and risk as well.
   - take 100 of your LOCAL coin.
 Agree to swap your real world for 500 LOCAL coin in future. thus brining you into the system